red56/releasetool/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+For releasing the releasetool itself we need to set an environment variable `export RELEASETOOL_VERSION_FILE=./lib/releasetool/version.rb`